Why is your Mod Podge sticky? Find out in this informative post – and learn what you can do to prevent it. Find success

 If you have never created a word cloud, you need to give it a go.
 It’s a lot of fun and a great way to waste away several hours, especially when you’re putting in terms to describe Mod Podge.
 But I digress!
 Back to sticky Mod Podge.

 The real intention for this blog entry is to share with you a tip that I hope you value.
 Before I share this tip, I would like to thank (in addition to the Academy), my friends Patty and Holli, who have taught me everything I know about Mod Podge.
 Including this tip.

 Problem: You’ve finished your Mod Podge project, it’s dried, and it feels tacky.
 Sticky.

 You’re probably wondering: why is my Mod Podge sticky?

 Here’s what you need to do.
-Purchase a clear acrylic sealer such as this one or this one.
+Purchase a clear acrylic sealer such as or this one.
 When you are done with your project, allow it to dry for time recommended (about 24 hours after the last coat).
 Spray a coat of sealer, allow to dry for 15 minutes, then spray another coat.

-SPECIAL NOTE for furniture.
+SPECIAL NOTE for decoupage furniture.
 I highly recommend Hard Coat Mod Podge.
 It’s not tacky, because of the satin finish.
 It’s basically a tougher Mod Podge, hence the slightly higher price.
 If you want a gloss finish, I suggest using the Hard Coat and then spraying a gloss sealer over it.